 As the opioid epidemic continues to plague the United States, more and more people are being arrested and charged for committing serious drug crimes.
 While the number of people who are charged with drug crimes continues to rise, many people do not know that drug crimes can actually be graded as criminal offenses of varying degrees.
-In most states, a felony drug charge is the most serious degree of drug charges that one can incur.
+In most states, a felony drug charge is the most serious degree of drug charge that one can incur.
 In New Jersey, felonies are typically defined as those criminal offenses which carry exposure to a minimum custodial sentence in excess of six (6) months.
 Drug charges can, however, also be graded as lesser offenses, called disorderly persons offenses (or misdemeanors).
 Disorderly persons offenses in NJ only carry a maximum sentence of six months in jail, and those who are convicted of disorderly persons offenses are often only sentenced to pay fines and to undergo a specified term of probation.
 Because the length of one’s sentence for a drug conviction can be dramatically influenced by the grading of the drug offense, the critical question one needs to know the answer to after being arrested for a drug crime in New Jersey is this: When does a drug crime rise to the level of a felony?
-The answer to this question is usually determined by a number of different factors, including the type of drug, the quantity or weight of the drug and certain aggravating factors.
+The answer to this question is usually determined by a number of different factors, including the type of drug, the quantity or weight of the drug, and certain aggravating factors.
 If you have been charged with a drug offense, contact a drug crimes lawyer today.

 Basic Factors That Influence Whether a Drug Crime Constitutes a Felony or a Lesser Offense